Dolphin-Bunny/discord_mutebot/README.md

 3. paste the contents of replit.py (*not main.py*) from github into main.py on the repl

+3.5. change lines 1, 2, and 3 to have the name of the member role and the muted role in the quotes

+3.6. create a file called `.env` on repl.it

+3.7. paste `TOKEN=` ninto the .env file on the first line

+3.8. paste your bot token after the `=`

 4. click `run` at the top of the screen on your repl

 5. after stuff installs onto the repl, there should be a white box on the right of the screen. copy the url that is at the top of the white box (it should be something like `something--yourusername.repl.co`)